 Why is climbing Kilimanjaro so expensive?
 If you ended up here after reading our blog post about the cost of climbing Kilimanjaro, then you know that most of the price tag of your Kilimanjaro ascent goes straight to the compulsory fees of Kilimanjaro National Park.
-In this blog post, we bring you the park fees for Mount Kilimanjaro for 2019.
+In this blog post, we bring you the park fees for Mount Kilimanjaro for 2021 and likely also 2022.

 Park fees don’t only affect Kilimanjaro National Park.
 In general, the fees for the national parks in Tanzania are pretty high.
 For good reason.
 Conservation is a costly matter and there are 16 national parks with a total area of 42,000 km2 to look after.
 The first thing you should realize is that paying fees is a good thing.
 It is at the benefit of what you are climbing and seeing: Mount Kilimanjaro.